quixio/quix-docs/docs/cli/cli-quickstart.md

 quix status
 ```

-Ensure you have Git and Docker installed.
+View the output carefully to confirm you have Git and Docker installed.

 ## Step 3: Create a Git repository